dongjize/parallel-proj2/README.md

 # parallel-proj2
+Jize Dong, Minsheng Wang

-## To run on Spartan, use below slurm script:
+## To run on Spartan, use below slurm scripts:

-- Running on CPU, suppose n = 2048
+- Running on CPU, suppose n = 2048.

+    If testing other n (n could be 256, 2048, 4096 or 20K), just replace all 2048 with n

     cd into cpu/
 ```